palantir/tslint/README.md

 * `label-position` enforces labels only on sensible statements.
 * `label-undefined` checks that labels are defined before usage.
 * `linebreak-style` checks that line breaks used in source files are either linefeed or carriage-return linefeeds.
 By default linefeeds are required.
 This rule accepts one parameter, either "LF" or "CRLF".
+* `max-file-line-count` sets the maximum number of lines for files.
 * `max-line-length` sets the maximum length of a line.
 * `member-access` enforces using explicit visibility on class members
     * `"check-accessor"` enforces explicit visibility on get/set accessors